api3dao/airnode/packages/admin/README.md

 > This README is in sync with the master branch.
 You can find the **pre-alpha** documentation [here](https://github.com/api3dao/airnode/blob/pre-alpha/packages/admin/README.md).

 Almost all commands require you to provide a `providerUrl` such as `https://ropsten.infura.io/v3/<KEY>`, `https://xdai.poanetwork.dev`, etc.
-Currently supported chains are:
-- Ropsten
-- Rinkeby
-- Goerli
-- xDai
-- Fantom
+The CLI connects to [AirnodeRrp.sol](https://github.com/api3dao/airnode/blob/master/packages/protocol/contracts/AirnodeRrp.sol) contract, which address is derived from the current chain.
-- Other (custom) chains - if you provide optional `airnodeRrp` command argument with address of the deployed [AirnodeRrp.sol](https://github.com/api3dao/airnode/blob/master/packages/protocol/contracts/AirnodeRrp.sol) contract on your targeted chain.
+You can optionally specify the contract address yourself by providing optional `airnodeRrp` command argument with address of the deployed contract on your targeted chain.

 Commands that require `mnemonic` will make an on-chain transaction.
 The application will derive the account from the mnemonic with default ethereum derivation path `m/44'/60'/0'/0/0`, but you can override this by `derivationPath` flag.